burrrata/crypto-comix/readme.md

 Also, think of all the delicious memes!

 More details below.
-Get me on Discord or Twitter (@thekerp) is this sounds like fun.
+Get me on Discord or Twitter (@thekerp) if this sounds like fun.

 🖖 Kerp